Abhirawat623/Solarflex/README.md

 # Solarflex
-animated SUN, Earth and two other neighboring celestials
+animated Sun, Earth and two other neighboring celestials